serenity-is/docs/tutorials/movies/08-multiple-genres-per-movie.md

 If we can find the genre row corresponding to a specific ID, we return its Name value.
 We also ensure that the genre name is HTML encoded in case it contains invalid HTML characters like `<`, `>`, or `&`.
 For this encoding, we make use of the ctx.escape function.

-If the lookup is not yet available, we verify if there is an existing asynchronous call in progress to load the lookup and create a promise if not by calling the `getLookupAsync` method:
+If the lookup is not yet available, we verify if there is an existing asynchronous call in progress to load the lookup and, if not, create a promise by calling the `getLookupAsync` method:

 ```typescript
 promise ??= GenreRow.getLookupAsync().then(l => {
 ```

-This way we avoid multiple successive calls to getLookupAsync as this formatter is called for every cell in the `GenderList` of the grid.
+This way we avoid multiple successive calls to getLookupAsync as this formatter is called for every cell in the `GenreList` of the grid.

 Once the promise completes, we set the lookup variable and trigger a grid re-render: